-For thousands of years, mining has provided us with the raw materials we need to develop economies and build communities.
+For thousands of years, mining has provided the raw materials needed to develop economies and build communities.
 But mines are entering a new era that’s requiring them to transform their operations, create new business models and foster a digital culture.

 Remaining competitive in today’s minerals market environment means continuously striving for more flexibility and agility in mining management, combining operational excellence and digital innovations.